esbb48/voice-typer/README.md

-# voice-typer
+# Voice-typer
-chrome extensions on voicetube
+chrome extension on voicetube to train English listening.

+## Note
+- Only work on `https://tw.voicetube.com/videos/**` Page